ay-chang/go-chat/README.md

 # 🧵 Go-Terminal-Chat

-A simple terminal-based chat application written in Go — built as a learning project to explore **network programming**, **concurrency**, and **message broadcasting** using core Go features.
+A simple terminal-based chat application written in Go, built as a learning project to explore **network programming**, **concurrency**, and **message broadcasting** using core Go features.

 This is a basic but functional chat app that allows multiple clients to connect to a server, send messages, and receive messages from others in real time.
-Over time, I plan to add new features like nicknames, private messaging, command parsing, and more.
+Over time, I plan to add new features like nicknames, authentication, chat history, and more.

 ## ✨ Features (Current)